-Headquartered in Overland Park, Kansas, Creative Planning, Inc. is one of the largest financial advisor firms.
-The fee-based firm's premier services include wealth management, financial planning, estate planning, retirement planning and more.
+Headquartered in Overland Park, Kansas, Creative Planning is one of the largest financial advisor firms in the country.
+The fee-based firm's main services include wealth management, financial planning, retirement planning and more.

 Creative Planning Background